 Instructions

-- Cut the onion and parsley, then place them in a food processor with the garlic cloves and 2 tablespoons of extra virgin olive oil.
-Pulse until a coarse paste forms.
+- Cut the onion and parsley, then add them to a food processor with the garlic and 2 tablespoons of extra virgin olive oil.
+Pulse until you have a coarse paste.

-- Heat a large skillet over medium heat and warm the pita breads for 30 seconds on each side.
-Transfer them to a cutting board and slice each one in half to create pockets.
+- Heat a large skillet over medium heat and warm the pita breads for about 30 seconds on each side.
+Transfer them to a cutting board and cut each pita in half to make pockets.

-- Fill each pita pocket with the lamb mixture, pressing it in evenly.
-Brush the outside of each stuffed pita with the remaining extra virgin olive oil.
+- Fill each pita pocket with the lamb mixture, pressing it in gently so the filling stays in an even layer.
+Brush the outside of each stuffed pita with the remaining olive oil.

 Notes